btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 ### `gpasswd`

 The [`gpasswd`] utility can be used to remove a password that had been assigned to a group upon its creation.
-In practice, though, this is rarely a good idea, as all members of the group would need to know the password.
+In practice, though, this it is rarely a good idea to assign a password to a group, as all members of the group would then need to know the password.
 And as everyone knows, people can't be trusted with anything.

 Additionally, `gpasswd` can be used to administer `/etc/group` by assigning and removing users to groups and adding group administrators.